merri-ment/lazy-line-painter/README.md

 # Getting Started

-Lazy Line Painter can be setup with minimal effort as per the Quick Start instructions. <br>
+*Lazy Line Painter can be setup with minimal effort as per the Quick Start instructions. <br><br>
 However if a GUI is more your thing, be sure to use the [Lazy Line Composer](http://lazylinepainter.info/#composer). <br>
-A free Online Editor developed specifically for SVG path animation.
+A free Online Editor developed specifically for SVG path animation.*

 <br>